noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.3.4.

 A map showing landings of fish caught by fixed gear (a method of commercial fishing) across the Southern California Bight (2007-2011).
 Locations of known deep-water gorgonians, which are very vulnerable to trawling, are indicated on the map.
-Data source: CDFW, Perry et al 2010; Map: [P. Etnoyer/NOAA](https://oceanexplorer.noaa.gov/edu/oceanage/03etnoyer/welcome.html), Etnoyer et al. 2015
+Data source: CDFW, Perry et al 2010; Map credit: [P. Etnoyer/NOAA](https://oceanexplorer.noaa.gov/edu/oceanage/03etnoyer/welcome.html), Etnoyer et al. 2015.

 ### Details